 - Better Charging Capabilities – Charging Pixel 6 Pro is a tolerance experience.
-It takes over an hour to fully charge this smartphone, which can be disappointing, considering there are plenty of fast charging and affordable phones on the market today.
-The awaited Pixel 7 smartphones are anticipated to have better charging speeds.
+It takes over an hour to fully charge this smartphone, which can be disappointing, considering there are plenty of fast-charging and affordable phones on the market today.
+The awaited Pixel 7 smartphones are anticipated to have better-charging speeds.

 - Better Battery Life – Pixel 6 phones have battery drain problems.
-Now that the Pixel 7 is expected to be an improved version than previous releases, it should deliver reliability in terms of battery life.
+Now that the Pixel 7 is expected to be an improved version of previous releases, it should deliver reliability in terms of battery life.

 Are you planning to buy a Pixel 7 headset?

 The Pixel 6 series re-invented the wheel, delivering a more personalized experience than previous generations.
 But still, Google continues to leverage ambient computing to provide a more compelling user experience.
 So, we eagerly look forward to the Pixel 7 release in the fall!

 - Alleged Google Pixel 7 Pro Appears in Unboxing Video Ahead of Launch